ji-zai/personal-site/content/essays/seek-truth.md

 The mind has two modes: it thinks and it feels.

-Thinking can be through language or audiovisual imagination.
+Thinking can be through language or audiovisual imagination. (note: you could also argue that language itself is an imagination which wouldn't change the observations below).
 Examples:
 - Your inner monologue: your voice (note: or rather, what you think is your voice) that you hear speak in your mind.
 - Imagining a painting, diagram, picture, a visual scene of something happening.